gitfixx/GitFix-joschan21-digitalhippo/COPY-PASTE-LIST.md

     />
     <Text style={paragraph}>Hi there,</Text>
     <Text style={paragraph}>
-        Welcome to DigitalHippo, the marketplace for high quality digital goods.
+        Welcome to DigitalHippo, the marketplace for high-quality digital goods.
 Use the button below to {actionLabel}.
     </Text>
     <Section style={btnContainer}>